Updated March 2020

 Thrill-seekers can now experience UK’s only mountain cart experience at Zip World’s ‘Quarry Karts’, at Zip World Velocity.
 This is the latest attraction from Zip World which has 13 adventures across three locations in North Wales and has plans to expand into the South Wales valleys with three new zip lines.

 Twr y Felin in St Davids is a restored and extended windmill and Wales’ first contemporary art hotel with 21 bedrooms and a two Rosette Blas Restaurant.
 It is passionate about its environmental impact and has recently been awarded a Green Key Award.
 20 additional bedrooms are due to open in 2020.
 It has been shortlisted for Best Small and Exclusive Property at the 2020 Condé Nast Johansens Awards for Excellence.
 Being part of the Retreats Group they also offer unique breaks including, foraging, wildlife and adventure breaks.
 Exclusive stays are possible at Penrhiw Priory and Roch Castle and helicopter landing is an option too.
+(Main picture)

 The 4 star, family owned, Llechwen Hall Hotel has opened a new wing, now offering 44 bedrooms.
-A spa, treatment rooms and gym will open early 2020.
+A spa, treatment rooms and gym will open in 2020.
 The original building and 20 bedrooms will also undergo a refurbishment.

 Llanerch Hotel, UK’s first vineyard hotel, has opened with 26 rooms and suites.
 It also has an award-winning restaurant, cookery school and offers wine tasting and vineyard tours.
 The vineyard’s existing courtyard rooms have also been refurbished.